Cervical Screening

 Screening invitations

-All eligible people who are registered with a GP (as female) will receive an invitation by mail inviting them to make an appointment, along with further information about cervical screening.
+From June 2025 all eligible people who are registered with a GP (as female) will receive an invitation an invitation and reminder via the NHS App inviting them to make an appointment, along with further information about cervical screening.
 Appointments are mostly through GP practices.

 Vaccinated women